cwelhenge/PCShowdown/README.md

 # PCShowdown
 A website that lets users add, edit, and remove PCs. \
-Users can share links to PCs with others or browse PCs.
+Users can share links to PCs with others or browse PCs.\
+Uses a RESTful API to retrieve and accept data.

 ## Technologies used
   Backend